xcart/xcart-docs/_pages/kb_en/general_setup/basic_configuration/email_notifications/variables.md

    * `%customer_name%` - A name of a customer.
    * `%shipping_method_name%` - A name of the shipping method used to place an order.
    * `%payment_method_name%` - A name of the payment method used to place an order.
-   * `%notification_body%` - A placeholder for notification content, if not used the content is added to the end.
+   * `%notification_body%` - Зlaceholder for notification content, if not used the content is added to the end.